fettywap82/GitHub_Module_Loader/README.md

 ## Setup Instructions

 ### 1. **Prepare the ModuleLoader**
-   - Place the `ModuleLoader` script in `ReplicatedStorage` within your Roblox game.
+   - Place the `ModuleLoader` ModuleScript in `ReplicatedStorage` within your Roblox game.
    - Set the `BaseURL` in `ModuleLoader` to point to your GitHub repository where modules are stored.

 ### 2. **Test Example Script**